 You can submit a nominee at any time during the year and they will be considered during the next cycle.
 Go to HoH Selection Guidelines to read and/or print the NSA guidelines for the HoH process

 Three pioneers of American cryptology and a unique group of American citizens were inducted into the NSA/CSS Hall of Honor on November 13, 2013 at the National Cryptologic Museum.
-Inducted were: Miss Ann Caracristi, Mr. Robert Drake, Mr. Ronald Hunt and Ms Juliana Mickwitz (Mr. Glen Nordin will accept for Ms. Mickwitz).
-A reception was held following the ceremony.
+Inducted were: Ms. Vera Filby, Mr. Richard Proto, Mr. Washington Wong and ALL of the Native American Code Talkers.

 Ms. Vera Filby - a renowned educator, technical leader in intelligence analysis, and role model who developed and taught courses on reporting and related skills that determined signals intelligence practice for decades and influenced several generations of NSA employees.